taustation-fan/taustation-fan.github.io/ships.md

 There are University courses available to reduce fuel consumption and to reduce the damage that ships take during normal operation.
+For example the *Basic Fuel Efficiency* course reduces fuel usage by 5%.

 ## Maintenance